How to Fix the ERR_EMPTY_RESPONSE Chrome Error (Full Guide)

 1. Access other websites

 If you can’t access a specific website, it could mean that it doesn’t exist, has a typo, or is currently down for maintenance.
 It might be necessary to clear your browsing cache or change your IP address in case the remote server is rejecting your connection due to too many requests.
+In some cases, you may need to reach blocked websites if the site has restricted access from your location.

 However, if you get the ERR_EMPTY_RESPONSE error even when attempting to access other websites, this indicates a bigger problem with your web browser, device settings, or Internet connection.